Understanding The New Florida Condo Website Law

 We’ll explain who the laws apply to, how this affects your HOA or Board, and details of what to include on your property Association website.

+Who needs to comply with Florida condo website requirements?
 Who does the new Florida Condo law affect?

 Websites for Homeowner Associations